I remember the day Ahrefs’ CMO Tim told me I was “now in charge of podcast sponsorships.”

 - Sometimes people quote the podcast show itself or even the host’s name, so the actual numbers are higher;

 - Ahrefs is often mentioned organically on non‐sponsored podcasts, so not all of these are due to sponsored mentions;

-- We used to run a free trial instead of the current paid one, which means it was easier to get signups in the past.
+- We used to run a free trial instead of a paid one (no longer around too), which means it was easier to get signups in the past.

 Yes, the numbers aren’t the most accurate.
 But this is enough to give us a good feel for what’s working and what isn’t.

 You know the sponsorship is working when people say things like this:

 Or they enter our giveaway with videos like this (this guy won the subscription.)